 First decision: July 16, 2021

 Accepted: September 15, 2021

 Published online: November 18, 2021

-One hundred and seventy-one patients who underwent DAA THA were included for analysis.
-Intra-operative fluoroscopic and post-operative anterior-posterior radiographs were imported to TraumaCad and calibrated for LLD measurement.
-LLD was measured on each image using the right-left hip differences in lesser trochanter to pelvic reference line distances.
-Pelvic reference points included the teardrops and ischia.
-Fluoroscopic LLD was compared to the gold-standard measurement of LLD measured on a post-operative radiograph.
+171 intra-operative fluoroscopic and anterior-posterior (AP) radiographs with final components in position were imported to TraumaCad for observer LLD analysis.
+LLD measurements were taken on each image utilizing right-left hip differences in lesser trochanters to two separate pelvic reference points.
+These were either the radiographic teardrops or ischia.
+Fluoroscopic LLD measurements were compared to the standard measurement of LLD on a post-operative AP radiograph.

 Mean absolute difference between fluoroscopic and post-operative x-ray LLD was within 5 mm in 95% of cases regardless of pelvic reference point.
 Utilizing the simple parallel line technique on a single fluoroscopic image of the pelvis we achieved an LLD of < 5 mm in 88.9% of subjects and of < 10 mm in 98.8% of subjects as measured on the gold-standard post-operative x-ray.